On the Support of Minimizers of Causal Variational Principles: The Variational Principles on the Circle

 In the case~$\tau = \tau_{m_0}$ there is nothing to prove.
 Thus we can assume that~$\tau\neq \tau_{m_0}$.
 For a chain~$x_1, \ldots, x_k$ with~$k>m_0$, the Gram matrix corresponding to the points $x_1,x_{m_0+1},x_2$ has the form \beq \bpm \L(0) & \L(\vartheta_{\max}-\gamma) & 0 \\ \L(\vartheta_{\max}-\gamma) & \L(0) & \L(\gamma) \\ 0 & \L(\gamma) & \L(0) \epm . \eeq Using~\eqref{ineq_L}, its determinant is negative, in contradiction to Corollary~\ref{matrix}. \end{proof}

 From the last two lemmas we conclude that every minimizer~$\rho$ is supported on one chain of length at most~$m_0$.
-Parametrizing the points as in~\eqref{x_chain}, the only contributions to the action come from~$\Ll(x_l, x_l)$ and~$\Ll(x_1,x_{m_0})$.
+If we parametrize the points as in~\eqref{x_chain}, the only contributions to the action come from~$\Ll(x_l, x_l)$ and~$\Ll(x_1,x_{m_0})$.
 Using Lagrange multipliers, the optimal weights $\rho_i=\rho(x_i)$ are calculated to be

 where we set